GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools.md

 Visual representation of different overlay operations.
 ```

 Overlay operations include __Clipping, Buffering, and Dissolving__.
-In the next subchapters, we will take a look at each of these overlay operations
+In the next subchapters, we will take a
-in turn and provide some examples for humanitarian work
+look at each of these overlay operations in turn and provide some examples for humanitarian work.

 ### Clip